Bobby Mort

 Bobby Mort is an American actor, writer, and producer known for co-creating, writing, and executive producing Loudermilk.
 From 2012 to 2014, Mort was a staff writer on The Colbert Report, for which he received a Primetime Creative Arts Emmy Award for Outstanding Writing for a Variety Series.

 Mort is married to actress and comedian Laurel Coppock, with whom he has two children.

+Mort, along with David "Ace" M. Gutiérrez, created the comic strip "Mr. Ghost Adventures" under the BobbyDavid banner.